Robert D. Wetmore

-Robert "Bob" Delvey Wetmore, Sr. (July 24, 1930 – January 15, 2016) was an American politician from Massachusetts.
+Robert Delvey Wetmore, Sr. (July 24, 1930 – January 15, 2016) was an American politician from Massachusetts.

-Career
+Biography

-Born to Elmer Marshall and Marion Ray Parmenter, Wetmore is a graduate of Gardner High School.
+Born to Elmer Marshall and Marion Ray Parmenter, Wetmore was a graduate of Gardner High School.
 He then went on to receive degrees from Worcester Junior College, Clark University, College of the Holy Cross in Industrial Relations, and New England Law Boston.
 In 1952, Wetmore was drafted to serve in the Korean War, and later joined the Veterans of Foreign Wars.
 Early in his career, he spent time as a lineworker.